 Brunei

 Brunei is the richest country in Southeast Asia.
-The welfare of Brunei relies on gas and oil, which provide more than 70 percent of its income.
-Kingdom ship is still purported in Brunei, and it denies taxation and provides free bank loans and medical services as well.
+The welfare of Brunei relies on gas and oil which provides more than 70 percent of income.
+Kingdomship is still purported in Brunei.
+It also denies taxation and provides free bank loans and medical services as well.

-Education is free in Brunei.
-Brunei prioritizes tourism development.
-The expenditure of The Empire Brunei Hotel was 2.7 billion dollars provided by the Sultanate of Brunei.
-The Palace of Brunei is mentioned in the Guinness Book of World Records.
+Moreover, Education is absolutely free in Brunei and it also prioritizes tourism development.
+Furthermore, The expenditure of The Emire Brunei Hotel was 2.7 billion dollars provided by the Sultanate of Brunei whereas the Palace of Brunei is mentioned in the Guinness Book Of World record.

 Singapore

-The export of electronics and pharmaceutical products is Singapore’s major income source, and the service sector accounts for 70 percent of the country’s gross domestic product.
+The export of Electronics and Pharmaceutical products is the major source of income of Singapore and the service sector gives 70 percent of the Gross Domestic Product.
+Well, Singapore ranks 10th on the Asian stock exchange.

 United States

-The US ranks first in the world for the largest income, 20% of universal GDP, and the second largest country for natural resources, e.g., oil and gas.
+The US ranks first in the world for the largest income 20% of universal GDP and also the second largest country for natural resources e.g. oil and gas.
 Its value exceeds $45 trillion.
 The US has the largest number of billionaires.

 The earnings of doctors only in the US are $217,000 to $350,000 yearly.
-The minimum amount to invest in living in the US is $800,000.
-A green card is necessary to live and work in the US.
+The minimum amount one has to invest to live in the US is $800,000.
+The green card is necessary to live and work in the US.

 Iceland

-The economy of Iceland depends mainly on tourism, and it also has the largest electricity producer.
-Over 70% comes from hydropower, and less than 30% from geothermal power.
-Iceland exports many aluminum products.
+The economy of Iceland depends mainly on tourism and it is also on top for having the largest production of electricity.
+More than 70% comes from hydropower and less than 30% from geothermal power.
+Iceland exports a large number of Aluminum products.

-On the other hand, the average Icelandic salary is ISK 770.000 monthly; expenditure per head, besides rent, is ISK 155,618.
-You must enter an educational institute if you intentionally stay in Iceland.
+Hence the average Icelandic salary is ISK 770.000 monthly, and expenditure per head is ISK 155,618 besides rent.
+You have to do is just to enter an educational institute if you are intentional to stay in Iceland.
+Absolutely deserves to get considered among the richest Countries in the world.

 Denmark